Whiskers aren’t just adorable facial features on your cat. They actually serve several functions to help a cat survive and navigate daily life.

 Cats use their whiskers for several different purposes.
 They rely on these special hairs for day-to-day functioning and safely moving from space to space.

 Every whisker is connected to a proprioceptor, which is a sensory receptor that communicates with the brain.
-The proprioceptor’s connection to the brain enables a cat to be extremely aware of its body and movements.
+The proprioceptor’s connection to the brain enables a cat to be extremely aware of their body and movements.
 It’s responsible for the cat’s notorious quick reflexes.
 If it weren’t for whiskers, cats wouldn’t be able to land on their feet.

 Contrary to popular belief, cats don’t heavily rely on their whiskers to stay balanced.
 As with most mammals, cats have ear fluid that helps them maintain their balance.
 Therefore, missing whiskers won’t necessarily make a cat unable to walk.